bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: @mockersf</div>

 On Android, applications no longer crash on suspend.
-Instead, they are paused, and no systems are running until the application is resumed.
+Instead, they are paused, and no systems will run until the application is resumed.

 <video controls><source src="suspend-resume.mp4" type="video/mp4"/></video>